President Michael Rao, Ph.D.

 Michael Rao, Ph.D., became president of Virginia Commonwealth University and chair of VCU Health System Authority in 2009.
 He is the first Asian-American to lead VCU and the fifth person to serve as president since the university’s creation in 1968.

 Rao leads a nationally premier, urban public research university with an academic health system whose flagship hospital, VCU Medical Center, is ranked among the top 100 hospitals in the nation.
-VCU educates more than 28,000 students from 101 countries in more than 220 degree and certificate programs.
+VCU educates more than 28,000 students from 138 countries in more than 230 degree and certificate programs.
 As the largest employer in the Richmond area and among the largest in the commonwealth, VCU has an economic impact on Virginia of $9.5 billion.
 Additionally, VCUarts Qatar — located in Doha’s Education City — is internationally recognized for excellence in art and design.

-Under Rao’s leadership, VCU is among the top 50 universities in the United States for sponsored research.
-U.S. News & World Report ranks several of VCU’s graduate programs in the top 50 in the nation.
-Consistently recognized for excellence, VCUart’s sculpture program and the College of Health Profession’s nurse anesthesia program are ranked No. 1 in the U.S. Likewise, the university is ranked No. 20 and No. 38, respectively, by the National Institutes of Health for addiction studies and neuroscience research.
-VCU is designated as being “Community Engaged” with “Very High Research Activity '' by the Carnegie Foundation.
+Under Rao’s leadership, VCU is ranked among the top 50 public universities in the United States for sponsored research expenditures.
+U.S. News & World Report ranks more than 20 of VCU’s graduate programs in the top 50 in the nation.
+Consistently recognized for excellence, VCUart’s sculpture program is ranked No. 1 in the U.S. Likewise, five of VCU’s health sciences schools and departments rank in the top 15 for National Institutes of Health research funding in their fields among public institutions for FY2024, and in FY2024 the university surpassed $500 million in sponsored research funding for the first time.
+VCU is designated by the Carnegie Foundation as an "R1: Very High Research Spending and Doctorate Production" with "Community Engagement" status.

 VCU is classified as a Tier III institution with the highest level of financial authority by the State Council of Higher Education for Virginia.

 Rao has overseen one of the largest expansions of VCU’s footprint through the construction or renovation of approximately 9 million square feet of living-learning environments, academic meeting spaces and state-of-the-art clinical and laboratory facilities.
 With guidance from the master facility plan, ONE VCU, the university’s mission and physical environments will better align to support student success and patient experience while also focusing on safety, mobility and collaboration across programs.
-The VCU Engineering Research Building, the Children’s Hospital of Richmond at VCU Children’s Pavilion, VCU Health’s Adult Outpatient Pavilion and the state-of-the-art STEM building with expanded lab space and support for innovative teaching methods.
+Recent projects include the VCU Engineering Research Building, the Children’s Hospital of Richmond at VCU Children’s Pavilion, VCU Health’s Adult Outpatient Pavilion and the state-of-the-art STEM building with expanded lab space and support for innovative teaching methods.

 Rao serves as chair of the Virginia Bio+Tech Partnership Authority and is a member of the Coalition of Urban Serving Universities, for whom he serves as its representative for the Association of Public and Land-Grant Universities.
 Rao also is a senior executive advisory committee member with the Northern Virginia Technology Council.
 He served as chair of the Council of Presidents and is immediate past chair for the American Council on Education.